Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: CONCLUSIONS

-Finally, the analytical tractability of the collision model makes it a versatile platform for exploring more complex scenarios, including correlated reservoirs, non–Markovian noise, and entangled probes.
-Future investigations could extend this framework to multi–qubit settings, providing a scalable path toward understanding how environmental correlations influence parameter estimation in large scale processors and informing the design of reservoir engineered protocols for next generation quantum technologies.
+Finally, the analytical tractability of the collision model makes it a useful theoretical platform for exploring more complex scenarios, including structured reservoirs, non-Markovian effects, and entangled probe systems.
+Extending this approach to multi-qubit settings may help clarify how environmental correlations influence parameter sensitivity in larger processors and support the development of reservoir-engineered and noise-aware protocols for future quantum technologies.

+\ack{This work was supported by the Scientific and Technological Research Council of T\"{u}rkiye (T\"{U}B{\.I}TAK, Grant No.\ 125F473).
+We also acknowledge the facilities and technical support provided by the Informatics Institute of \.{I}stanbul Technical University and the Qready Quantum Technologies and Consulting Joint Stock Company.}